saisuvanth/Pokedex/README.md

-## OOPS PROJECT
+## Pokedex

-This is a Record Management System to manage the data of Pokemon Trainers appearing for the Pokemon League.
+This is a Record Management System to manage the data of Pokemon Trainers.
 Has all the basic operations like Create, Read, Update and Delete users (plus some extra features like sort, multi-field search, etc.) .The logic behind all the operations remains similar.
-We hope you like it UwU
+I hope you like it UwU

 ## Instructions for Using the App